We use our proprietary methodology to produce these rankings. Learn more →

 Austin, Texas

-The School of Arts and Humanities offers the Bachelor of Arts in Video Game Development degree.
-This degree program requires 56 hours of courses in the game development major.
+The School of Arts and Humanities offers the BA in Video Game Development degree.
+This degree requires 56 hours of courses in the game development major.

 Students learn storytelling, game design, and game audio.
 One important and relevant aspect of this program is that it teaches game design students how to implement but also how to adapt to changing technologies and business practices as the game design industry itself changes in these ways.